-8.1.2.2 Quick Disengagement Control
+8.1.2.2 Quick Disengagement Control (see CS 25.1329(a)

 The purpose of the "Quick Disengagement Control" is to ensure the capability for each pilot to manually disengage the autopilot quickly with a minimum of pilot hand/limb movement.
-The "Quick Disengagement Control" should be located on each control wheel or equivalent within easy reach of one or more fingers/thumb of the pilot's hand when the hand is in a position for normal use on the control wheel or equivalent.
+The "Quick Disengagement Control" should must be located on each control wheel or equivalent (CS 25.1329(a) and should be within easy reach of one or more fingers/thumb of the pilot's hand when the hand is in a position for normal use on the control wheel or equivalent.
 The "Quick Disengagement Control" should meet the following criteria: